shaktimann/TestAddressBook/DevOps.md

 The following document contains the methodology we'll adopt to support the Backend teams, along with the experiments run and the POCs done.

-Design:
+## Design and course of action

 As per the best practices, we'd like to accomplish this in two parts: CI and CD.

-The CI part refers to the pipeline which will comprise the following steps:
+The **CI part** refers to the pipeline which will comprise the following steps:
   1. Compile, test and build the code in a docker container.
-  2. Create a dockerized image for the artifact generated in the last step.
+  2. Create a dockerized image for the artifact generated in the previous step.
   3. Push it to a central repository, such as Docker Hub, Azure Container Registry, etc.

-The CD part refers to the pipeline which will comprise the following steps:
+The **CD part** refers to the pipeline which will comprise the following steps:
   1. Create a containerized instance of required DB and deploy it on cloud.
-  2. Pull the docker image from the Docker registry (pushed in the CI pipeline) and deploy it on Azure Container Instances.
+  2. Pull the docker image from the Docker registry (pushed in the step 3 of the CI pipeline) and deploy it on Azure Container Instances.

-Since the teams are not yet ready with their implementations, in order to test our pipeline, we created two pipelines.
-The first was for Java + SpringBoot + Maven and the other was for Java + SpringBoot + Gradle, because those are the primary tech stacks of our backend teams.
+Since the teams are not yet ready with their implementations, in order to test our workflow, we created two pipelines.
+1st was for Java + SpringBoot + Maven and
+2nd was for Java + SpringBoot + Gradle, because those are the primary tech stacks of our backend teams.

 The link to repos are as follows (They are private for now):